Gingercapo/Taxi_ride_dataflow_datastudio/README.md

 # Creating a Streaming Data Pipeline for a Real-Time Dashboard with Dataflow

 # Overview
-- In this Project, a company that owns a fleet of New York City taxi cabs and are looking to monitor how well their business is doing in real-time. i will build a streaming data pipeline to capture taxi revenue, passenger count, ride status, and much more, and then visualize the results in a management dashboard.
+- **In this Project, am working to improve the company that owns a fleet in New York City a taxi cabs and are looking to monitor how well their business is doing in real-time. i will build a streaming data pipeline to capture taxi revenue, passenger count, ride status, and much more, and then visualize the results in a management dashboard.**

-you build a streaming data pipeline to monitor sensor data, and then visualize the dataset through a dashboard.
+##### I will build a streaming data pipeline to monitor sensor data, and then visualize the dataset through a dashboard.

 I practiced:
 - By Creating a Dataflow job from a pre-existing template and subscribing to a Pub/Sub topic.